-When it comes to funeral homes in Glendale, AZ, we are frequently asked the difference between a coffin and a casket.
-What then are the differences?
+When it comes to funerals in Glendale, AZ, we are frequently asked about the difference between a coffin and a casket.
+What then are the differences between coffins and caskets?
 The most apparent method to distinguish between a coffin and a casket is by their appearance.
 Coffins are not only shaped differently from their casket counterparts, but they also have different sizes.
 The number of sides on a coffin is also different from that on a casket.

 The option to utilize a coffin or casket in the burial of a loved one is primarily up to the discretion of the family members attending the service.
 Only a few families choose coffins because their designs are less eye-catching, and finding suppliers can be time-consuming.